mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 Before I start talking about data flow it's important you understand what each file related to routing in SvelteKit does.

-SvelteKit uses file-based routing and splits routes in directories where `src/routes/posts` creates a new route `/posts`.
+SvelteKit uses file-based routing and splits routes in directories where `src/routes/posts/+page.svelte` creates a new `/posts` route.

-> 🐿️ I have included `app.html` because you can include scripts inside which run before anything else on the client which is useful if you need to get a user's preference from [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to set a theme.

 | File     | Responsibility                          |
 | -------- | --------------------------------------- |
 | app.html | HTML template SvelteKit uses for routes |

+> 🐿️ `app.html` is useful if you need to run some code before the page component mounts, like checking the user's theme from [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to set a theme.

 A page is just a Svelte component.
 The `load` function inside `+page.ts` runs on the server and client but if you need to use a secret, talk to a database, or write to a file add `.server`, so the `load` function only runs on the server.